The Immaculate Collection: Packaging, release, and promotion

-The album was packaged in a gatefold sleeve which did not feature Madonna's image on the cover.
-Instead, a short haired, brunette Madonna was featured on the two inner sleeves along with lyrics for the two previously unreleased tracks.
-Photographer Herb Ritts shot the booklet's black-and-white images, which previously appeared in the June 1990 issue of Interview magazine.
+The album was packaged in a gatefold sleeve that did not feature Madonna's image on the cover.
+Instead, a short-haired, brunette Madonna was featured on the two inner sleeves along with lyrics for the two previously unreleased tracks.
+Photographer Herb Ritts shot the booklet's black-and-white images, which had previously appeared in the June 1990 issue of Interview magazine.
 Madonna continued referencing Catholicism on The Immaculate Collection, dedicating the album to "The Pope, my divine inspiration" on its booklet.
-This led to many believing it was dedicated to Pope John Paul II, but it was actually dedicated to her brother, Christopher Ciccone, who had spent the year on tour with Madonna on the Blond Ambition World Tour and whose nickname is "The Pope".
-The album's title is a pun on the Immaculate Conception, a conception of the Virgin Mary without the stain of original sin.
-In The Everything Mary Book (2006), editors explained "the album's colors of blue and gold resonate with some of the colors used in the traditional images of Virgin Mary".
-The album was originally titled Ultra Madonna, but the plan was changed as it was too similar to the name of Ultra Naté, a then-new artist in Warner Bros.
+This led many to believe it was dedicated to Pope John Paul II, but it was actually dedicated to her brother, Christopher Ciccone, who had spent the year on tour with Madonna on the Blond Ambition World Tour and whose nickname is "The Pope".
+The album's title is a pun on the Immaculate Conception, the conception of the Virgin Mary without the stain of original sin.
+In The Everything Mary Book (2006), editors explained "the album's colors of blue and gold resonate with some of the colors used in traditional images of the Virgin Mary".
+The album was originally titled Ultra Madonna, but the title was changed because it was too similar to the name of Ultra Naté, a then-new artist at Warner Bros.
 However, it was marketed in Japan with the title Ultra Madonna: Greatest Hits.

 The Immaculate Collection was released in the United Kingdom on November 12, 1990, and in the United States on November 13, 1990, by Sire Records.
-A same-titled home video was also released, containing 13 music videos, including the live performance of "Vogue" at the 1990 MTV Video Music Awards.
+A home video of the same name was also released, containing 13 music videos, including the live performance of "Vogue" at the 1990 MTV Video Music Awards.
 A box set titled The Royal Box was issued on December 4, 1990, containing the album, VHS, a poster, and postcards.
 An extended play (EP) titled The Holiday Collection was also released in Europe with the same design as The Immaculate Collection.
 The full-length album version of "Holiday" was included on the EP, alongside three worldwide chart hits omitted from the album: "True Blue", "Who's That Girl", and "Causing a Commotion".
 In 1993, a "limited edition" of The Immaculate Collection was released in Australia to commemorate Madonna's visit to the country with the Girlie Show tour.
 A Dolby Atmos mix of The Immaculate Collection was released in May 2023 via Apple Music.

 "Justify My Love" was released as the album's lead single on November 6, 1990.
-It became her ninth number one on the Billboard Hot 100 and the top ten in many other countries.
+It became her ninth number-one single on the Billboard Hot 100 and reached the top ten in many other countries.
 The black-and-white music video caused controversy for its sexually explicit imagery and was banned by MTV.
-Due to this prohibition, the music video was commercially released as a video single, and become the highest-selling in this format of all time.
-Liz Smith from Sarasota Herald-Tribune commented that the headlines and gossip would only hype more interest in the album.
+After the ban, the music video was commercially released as a video single and became the best-selling release in the format of all time.
+Liz Smith from Sarasota Herald-Tribune commented that the headlines and gossip would generate even more interest in the album.